Spain has few ways to pressure Argentina over YPF

 However, persistent investor jitters mean foreign investment in Argentina has fallen behind more business-friendly countries such as Brazil, Chile and Peru.

-Given the business environment in Argentina, Repsol had already been working on scaling back its exposure to the country, so the effect of the nationalisation will be limited.
+Given the business environment in Argentina, Repsol had already been working on scaling back its exposure to the country, so the effect of the nationalization will be limited.

 There is little leverage outsiders can put on Argentina except, perhaps, China, which buys 75 percent of Argentine soy beans and much of its processed soy as well.